BalintPogatsa/BalintPogatsa.github.io/_posts/2016-09-05-mass-rename-classes.md

   * Change postfix of class names (i.e. FirstVM.cs)
   * Change postfix of WPF controls (i.e. FirstV.xaml and FirstV.xaml.cs)

-# Removing prefix from class names
+## Removing prefix from class names
-- Renaming all occurences in code and references in project files
+<span class="step">1</span>Renaming all occurences in code and references in project files

 In Notepad++ press Ctrl+Shift+F to open Find in Files tool.
 In the opened dialog choose your project directory, set Regular expression as search mode, set file filters (c*.cs) and specify the regular expression.